mmuller88/cdk-alps-graph-ql/README.md

 The ALPS API converter is on GitHub on: https://github.com/mamund/alps-unified

-Very useful to understand the idea of ALPS API is this video on YouTube: https://www.youtube.com/watch?v=oG6-r3UdenE
+Very useful to understand the idea of ALPS API is this video on YT: https://www.youtube.com/watch?v=oG6-r3UdenE

 # Sample